johndunne2019/pands-project/README.md

 ## The Fisher's Iris Data Set

-**The Fisher's Iris data set is included in this section**

 **Contents of the Data Set**

 There are 150 rows of data in the data set each representing an iris flower.
-Detailer below are the contents of each column of data in the data set:
+Detailed below are the contents of each column of data in the data set:

 1. Column 1 contains sepal length in cm
 2. Column 2 contains sepal width in cm
 3. Column 3 contains petal length in cm
-4. Column contains petal length in cm
+4. Column 4 contains petal length in cm
 5. Column 5 contains the class:
     * Iris Sentosa
     * Iris Versicolour